vic778/school-library-/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

->Sschool library app that implement the classes to represent students and teachers.
+> A console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games

 ## Built With